JIbraeelMehmood/Blog-dynamicPage-Web/README.md

 # Blog-dynamicPage-Web

-# Laravel-blog-user-admin-panel- Laravel-blog -> write / Review / rate  blog with  RoleBased ( Permissions &amp;amp; CRUD )
+Laravel-blog -> write / Review / rate  blog with  RoleBased ( Permissions &amp;amp; CRUD )
 as well as 3rdparty ( Google &amp;amp; FaceBook )
 add Friend / un Friend / mulit Auth / Notification Sytem Auth and Api-CRUD  cross check by(PostMan) and many more things Like Theme Inheritance / Important Mailing System and other Things